habi/zmk-tooth-cohort-method-manuscript/manuscript.md

 To further aid the manual classification of each tooth we used the [`label`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.ndimage.label.html) function of the *SciPy* library to count the root canal or root canals in each extracted slice and thus automatically extract the Briseño classification [@doi:10.1016/j.joen.2015.09.007] for each tooth.
 An example of such an automated extraction (for the same tooth as shown in Figure @fig:extractedslices) is shown in Figure @fig:briseno.

-![Automatic classification of the extracted tooth slices.
+![Automatic Briseño classification [@doi:10.1016/j.joen.2015.09.007] of the extracted tooth slices.
-  This tooth features a 1-1-1/1 root canal configuration as defined by Briseño et al. [@doi:10.1016/j.joen.2015.09.007].
+  This tooth features a 1-1-1/1 root canal configuratio as also seen in Figure @fig:extractedslices.
-  Our very simple automatic classification showes a 1-1-1/1 root canal configuration due to a tiny cavity at the apex of the tooth.
-  All automatically extracted classifications are only extracted to aid a the skilled observator fully describing the teeth; this tooth here will be of course correctly classified as '1-1-1/1'.](images/Tooth036.Briseno.png){#fig:briseno}
+  All automatically extracted classifications are only extracted to aid a the skilled observator fully describing the teeth since the simple automatic classification does not correctly classify each tooh in the whole cohort.](images/Tooth036.Briseno.png){#fig:briseno}

 ### Analysis of the physiological foramen geometry

 The apical foramen of the teeth was evaluated as previously described [@doi:10.1038/ijos.2017.29] by assessing the bottom part of each tooth using *Fiji* (version 1.53c) [@doi:10.1038/nmeth.2019] to scroll through the stack of images and measure the diameter of the physiological and anatomical foramen as well as the distance between the physiological and anatomical foramina.
 The physiological (main) foramen was defined as one with a diameter of 0.20 mm or more.
 Foramina with diameters smaller than 0.20 mm were defined as accessory ones [@doi:10.1038/ijos.2017.29].
-Since we have extracted the root canal for each tooth, we can easily calculate its diameter at each point, that is, exactly calculate the exact Euclidean distance transform (EDT) where each 3D voxel of the root canal is labelled with its distance relative to the background (wall of the canal).
+Since we have extracted the root canal for each tooth, we can easily calculate its diameter at each point, that is, exactly calculate the exact Euclidean distance transform (EDT) where each 3D voxel of the root canal is labeled with its distance relative to the background (wall of the canal).
 We used the [`morphology.distance_transform_edt`](https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.ndimage.morphology.distance_transform_edt.html) function of the *SciPy* library for this.
 To aid the assessment of the geometry of the physiological foramen, we extracted the bottom 3.5 mm part of each tooth, merged the reconstructed slices of the data with the calculated EDT from the root canal and wrote this data to disk reformatted into sagittal slices.